 Using drones for commercial shipments with in-built GPS has been in the game for a long time.
 But the real revolution happened in 2016 when DJI released its Phantom 4 Drone.
 It was the first drone to use machine learning technology to track objects.

 From then on, there’s been no looking back.
 A sustainable last-minute delivery has now become the major goal of retailers and logistics.

 Ways of adopting drone delivery

 The reason behind the increased demand for drone delivery is the cut down on the package delivery time.
-Many companies are promising to deliver in 30 minutes or less, but how they adopt it is crucial to know as traveling speed, weight, and other factors have to be considered.
+Many companies are promising to deliver in 30 minutes or less, but how they adopt it is crucial to know as it involves several factors like traveling speed, weight, etc.

 - Either they can deploy the drones from dispatch centers located around the city so that the drones can cover 20 or so kilometers, at least.
 (The average is 24km for now.)